LucaGuffanti/GPU101-LucaGuffanti/README.md

 ## Introduction
 <p align="justify">
-This repository contains both the code and the report for Politectino di Milano's Passion in Action course *GPU 101*.
+This repository contains both the code and the report for Politecnico di Milano Passion in Action course GPU101.
 </p>

 ### Where can I find the material